 Southwest Companion Pass

 Once you earn the Companion Pass, you can take a friend or family member with you every single time you fly Southwest for both the remainder of the current calendar year and the following full calendar year.
 There’s no limit to how many times you can use the pass, so it can literally save you thousands of dollars.
-For instance, team member Devon used his pass to buy tickets for my wife and me to various destinations like Mexico, Chicago and Philadelphia — we saved $1,000+ last year alone.
+For instance, I used my pass to buy tickets for my wife and me to various destinations like Mexico, Chicago and Philadelphia — we saved $1,000+ last year alone.

 Here’s more about how to use the Southwest Companion Pass.